bitengineers/sht30_sample/README.md

 ## Description

-A Sample program for Sensirion SHT30 digital temperature/humidity sensor.
+This is a sample program for the Sensirion SHT30 digital temperature and humidity sensor that is used in the M5Stack ENVIII sensor.

 [Sensirion official page](https://www.sensirion.com/jp/environmental-sensors/humidity-sensors/digital-humidity-sensors-for-various-applications/)